Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Adolf Eichmann hanged".</h2 head><h3 quote align='center'>"On this day in 1962, the State of Israel hanged German official Adolf Eichmann, who had escaped from a prison camp in 1946 and spent some 14 years in hiding, for his part in the Nazi extermination of Jews during World War II.
-Test your knowledge of infamous Nazis".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Debut of CNN".</h2 head><h3 quote align='center'>"Ted Turner's Cable News Network (CNN), headquartered in Atlanta, began 24-hour live news broadcasts this day in 1980 and gained worldwide attention in 1991 for its around-the-clock coverage of the Persian Gulf War.".</h3 quote></h3 OTD